Multimedia Editorial Infrastructure: Audio, Video, and the Next Phase of Content Distribution

 According to various surveys out there, about 50% of all search queries are generated by audio search by 2021.

-• Memberships (gated content)
+• Subscription-based access models (gated content)

 None of these popular verticals (each resulting in tens of billions or more in market cap) is easily monetizable with voice search.

-Brand recognition is also drastically impacted once you stop caring about the reputability of a brand. #3 and beyond in Google won’t matter anymore, and that is a serious problem to keep into account.
+Brand recall is also drastically impacted once you stop caring about the reputability of a brand. #3 and beyond in Google won’t matter anymore, and that is a serious problem to keep into account.

 Will Content Marketing Transition From Text to Video?

-The textual format is somewhat oversaturated.
+The text-first editorial format is somewhat oversaturated.

 • Traditional journalism has shifted to digital outlets as well – porting previous issues online.